 Laboratory Rotation Scientific Poster

 At the end of the first rotation (usually fall), students will prepare a scientific poster describing their research project.
 Instruction on creating scientific posters will be provided towards the end of the fall quarter.
 The poster with all of the required elements substantially complete (see below) is expected to be submitted in electronic form is due by 11:55 pm on Friday of exam week for the quarter.
-Posters are to be submitted to the electronic dropbox on the NUIN Blackboard site.
+Posters are to be submitted to dropbox.
 Students will finalize and present their posters during one of the recruiting events in winter quarter.
 (Students doing a rotation in the summer before their first year may elect to create a poster for their summer or fall rotation.)